 - ‘Pickwick’ is a striped crocus with alternating pale and dark lilac and dark purple bases, alternatively described as silvery-lilac with a dark stripe of purple.
 It grows 4-5in tall and blooms in spring to early summer.

-- ‘Bowles White’ produces white flowers with deep golden yellow throats and are usually the one of the first to flower in early spring, growing 2-3in in height.
+- ‘Bowles White’ produces white flowers with deep golden yellow throats and is usually one of the first to flower in early spring, growing 2-3in in height.

 - ‘Tricolor’ has three distinct bands of lilac, white, and golden yellow.
 It blooms in late winter and early spring at a height of 3in tall.